 Mushroom hunting is fun, but it can also be very dangerous.
 Again, many mushrooms look similar, and if you don’t know anything about mushroom identification, it’s easy to harvest toxic or poisonous mushrooms.
-Beginners, especially, can accidentally collect toxic mushrooms instead of those that are edible, which could have terrible consequences.
-There are many different edible mushrooms in the United States—here are some of the most common:
+Beginners, especially, can accidentally collect toxic or poisonous mushrooms instead of those that are edible, which could have terrible consequences.
+There are many different edible mushrooms in North America.
+Here are some of the most common:

-Morel mushrooms are the most popular to forage for in America and are considered very delicious when cooked.
+Morel mushrooms are the most popular to forage in North America and are considered very delicious when cooked.
 They have a very distinct yellow-gray honeycomb-shaped cap with a hollow interior.
 Morel mushroom season lasts for only a short time in the spring.
 Their bloom is very weather-driven and when conditions are right, many mushroom hunters will be scouring the woods for morels.
 Luckily, they are very widespread, grow in abundance and can be found across much of the United States.

 Western Giant Puffball

-The western giant puffball looks exactly as its name suggestions—like a big, white puffed-up ball.
+The western giant puffball looks exactly as its name suggests — like a big, white puffed-up ball.
 It’s round in shape and can grow up to 10 inches or more in diameter.
-You’ll find them throughout North America in the summer and fall, most often in open areas like fields and hillsides, on rotting wood, and along roadways.
+You’ll find them throughout North America in the summer and fall, most often in open areas like fields and hillsides, on rotting wood and along roadways.
 Avoid them if they appear yellow or green in color, as this could cause an upset stomach when eaten.

-False morel mushrooms look dangerously similar to Morel mushrooms.
-Mistaking these imposters for the real thing will lead to nausea, diarrhea, dizziness, and vomiting.
+False morel mushrooms look dangerously similar to morel mushrooms.
+Mistaking these imposters for the real thing will lead to nausea, diarrhea, dizziness and vomiting.
 The easiest way to tell false morels apart from the real thing is to look at their cap.
 Morel mushrooms have a honeycomb-shaped cap, whereas false morels have a wrinkled cap.
 Be wary of the look-alike morel or it could make you very sick.

-Jack-o-lantern mushrooms are most often mistaken for chanterelle mushrooms, thanks to their similarities in appearance and taste.
+Jack-o’-lantern mushrooms are most often mistaken for the look-alike chanterelle mushrooms, thanks to their similarities in appearance and taste.
 The Jack-o’-lantern mushrooms have non-forking gills and when you peel their stem, the inside is orange.
 After you peel the stem of a chanterelle mushroom, you will notice it is a pale color.
-While not life-threatening, eating a jack-o-lantern mushroom can lead to an upset stomach.
+While not life-threatening, eating a Jack-o’-lantern mushroom can lead to an upset stomach.

 Amanitas are some of the most dangerous mushrooms found in nature.
 They are commonly found on the ground in wooded areas during the summer and fall.
 You can identify them by their white gills and parasol-shaped cap.
 You may also know this cap by the name death cap.
-Some amanita mushroom species are edible; however, unless you’re an expert in mushroom identification, we don’t recommend you eat amanitas, even if you think you’ve found one that’s not toxic.
+Some amanita mushroom species are edible; however, unless you’re an expert in mushroom identification, we don’t recommend you eat amanitas — even if you think you’ve found one that’s not toxic.

 Little Brown Mushroom

-Little brown mushrooms isn’t exactly a scientific term for a specific species of mushrooms.
+Little brown mushroom isn’t exactly a scientific term for a specific species of mushroom.
 It’s an umbrella term used to categorize small-to-medium brown mushrooms that are difficult to identify.
 They should not be confused with the popular button mushrooms.
 There are hundreds of species that fall into this category, and they can be found throughout the world in many different seasons and a variety of different habitats.
-Some are harmless, while others like the galerina species are considered extremely deadly.
+Some are harmless, while others, like the galerina species, are considered extremely deadly.
 Galerina mushrooms have brown-colored spores and grow on wood from spring to fall.

 Know Before You Go

 If you’ve never hunted for mushrooms or other wild foods before, it’s important to know what you’re looking for.
 The best thing you can do is connect with a foraging expert who will be able to give you the ins and outs of mushroom identification.
 Keep or make a field guide of your own and take it with you anytime you are mushroom hunting.
-One thing’s for sure—there’s nothing quite like hunting for your own wild mushrooms.
-Sure, you can probably find mushrooms for sale at any farmer’s market, but freshly foraged mushrooms just pair so much better with wild turkey or venison, and we think you would agree!
+One thing’s for sure — there’s nothing quite like hunting for your own wild mushrooms.
+Sure, you can probably find mushrooms for sale at any farmers market or grocery store, but freshly foraged mushrooms just pair so much better with wild turkey or venison, and we think you would agree!